Close

 Why should cow’s milk not be introduced before baby’s first birthday?

-Related: When can my baby have cheese, yogurt, or eggs?
+Related: When can my baby have cheese, yogurt or eggs?

-Milk for One-year-olds and Beyond
+Milk for 1-year-olds and Beyond

 Babies should start out with plain organic whole milk like Organic Valley Whole Milk.
 Fat intake is important at this age and supports baby’s brain development.
 Therefore, whole milk is preferred.
 There are some circumstances where 2% milk may be recommended, including certain family history factors like cardiovascular disease.
 It is best to leave that decision up to your health care provider.
-Chocolate milk should not be introduced at this point.

 What about dairy-free alternatives like almond milk?

-Almond, soy, oat, coconut…the list seems to be endless when it comes to dairy alternatives.
+Almond, soy, oat, coconut … the list seems to be endless when it comes to dairy alternatives.

 While they are a fine alternative if a child has a true cow’s milk protein allergy that was diagnosed by your health care provider, the American Academy of Pediatrics suggests that most plant-based milk alternatives are not recommended for children to drink instead of cow’s milk.

 Milk alternatives often do not provide as much protein, calories, or fat as cow’s milk, and certain milk alternatives are lacking vitamins and minerals that are essential to your baby’s development.
-Additionally, some alternatives are made with added sugars—an ingredient many families try to avoid for babies and toddlers.
+Additionally, some alternatives are made with added sugars — an ingredient many families try to avoid for babies and toddlers.

 In short, stick with cow’s milk unless your health care provider specifies otherwise.